wasupduck/Blackjack/README.md

 After you assemble the program, you will need to hit randomize machine, and then reload object files before running it.

+I'm not exactly sure why, but this program can break without warning.
+Pausing and playing it usually fixes the issue.
+If that doesn't work, try restarting the program or LC3Tools.
+I assume it has something to do with the size of the program I've written, but it might be a flaw in the code.
+It's hard to trace when exactly it's breaking.

 <img width="536" alt="Screenshot 2025-05-14 at 11 15 01 AM" src="https://github.com/user-attachments/assets/a8da6e6e-fab3-4527-8c91-749ac1d9a82c" />